 Research by Bastien Blain and colleagues at University College London found that participants who sustained high mental effort over extended periods showed not only decreased performance accuracy but accumulated glutamate in the lateral prefrontal cortex — a neurotoxic byproduct that the brain must clear to restore function.
 This finding, published in Current Biology in 2022, provided the first direct neurochemical evidence that mental fatigue involves genuine metabolic toxicity, not merely subjective discomfort.
 The depleted prefrontal cortex is less capable of the metacognitive monitoring required to recognize its own degraded state — meaning you lose the very faculty that would ordinarily tell you to stop.

 If you recognize this pattern — working harder than ever while producing diminishing returns, interpreting the depletion signal as a discipline failure rather than a metabolic reading — the first step is not a productivity system.
 It is understanding precisely how depleted the infrastructure is and what recovery architecture the specific pattern of depletion requires.
-That is the kind of assessment Dr. Ceruto conducts in a strategy call.
+That is the kind of assessment Dr. Ceruto conducts in a Schedule Your Strategy Call.
 The same neuroscience of mental toughness that explains how high-achievers push past limits also explains why those limits are biological rather than motivational.

 The Glymphatic System: Why Sleep Is Neurochemical Maintenance

 This finding reframes sleep not as passive downtime but as the primary mechanism through which cognitive capacity is restored.
 The person who sacrifices sleep to gain working hours is borrowing cognitive function from future performance at a neurobiological interest rate that compounds nightly.
-In my practice, I have consistently found that clients who optimize sleep architecture recover executive capacity faster and more completely than those who attempt to compensate through caffeine, stimulants, or sheer determination.
+Dr. Ceruto has consistently found that clients who optimize sleep architecture recover executive capacity faster and more completely than those who attempt to compensate through caffeine, stimulants, or sheer determination.
 The glymphatic system cannot be replicated by any waking intervention.

 Why Task Structure Matters More Than Willpower